Using the Dependency Analyzer in IntelliJ IDEA

 To see where we are getting a specific version of a particular library, we can search for that dependency.
 For example, when we search for "log4j" we see that we are only getting it via this spring-boot-starter, and it's a version newer than the one where log4shell was fixed.

 We might only want to look at dependencies that have conflicts.
-When we select the Show Conflicts Only button, we see only dependencies that have conflicts.
+When we select Show Conflicts Only, we see only dependencies that have conflicts.
 In this example, we see that there is a conflict with the checker framework dependency.
 Fortunately, it's been resolved; we see that one version is greyed out.
 If we go back to the Maven tool window, we see that this version has been omitted for conflict.
 We can see that the version we are using is 3.5.0 which we get from postgres.

 We can also select a scope (for example, if we want to look at our test dependencies or exclude them from analysis).
 Since we've opened the Dependency Analyzer from the Maven tool window, we see the Maven scopes.